Abdulrehman786302/Jetson-Orbbec-Volumetric-Video-Capture/README.md

 ## 🔧 Jetson Nano Setup with Orbbec SDK

-To set up your Jetson Nano with Orbbec K4A SDK support: first set you password of jetson in file.
+To set up your Jetson Nano with Orbbec K4A SDK support: first set your password of jetson inside file.

 1. Clone the repository.
 2. Run the setup script: